mayasharma2110/Keep-Riding/README.md

 ### Imagery

-I used some of my own pictures I had as I have enjoyed doing horse riding in the past.
-However, I also took some other images from the internet and further information can be found in the credits section.
+I found some images from the internet and further information can be found in the credits section.

 # Features